Legitimuz-Tech/legitimuz-examples-sdk-web-ios-swiftui/README.md

 ## Overview

 This project showcases a simple implementation of an iOS app that loads the Legitimuz SDK through a WebView.
 It handles the necessary permissions and configurations required for features like camera access, microphone access, and location services.
+The app also implements JavaScript console logging for debugging purposes.

+## Features

+- WebView integration with the Legitimuz SDK
+- Event handling for SDK events (`success`, `error`, etc.)
+- Camera and microphone permission handling
+- Status bar displaying current SDK status
+- JavaScript console logging (logs are printed to Xcode console)
+- Handling of uncaught JavaScript errors and unhandled promise rejections

 ## Used for this example: